-Name: Candidate number 1 : College: Supervisor(s): Title of Dissertation: Please check the boxe es  to confirm the followin ng: I have read and understood the University's disciplinary regulations concerning conduct in examinations and, in particular, the regulations on plagiarism (The University Student Handbook available at: https://www.ox.ac.uk/students/academic/student-handbook).
-I have read and understood the Education Committee's information and guidance on academic good practice and plagiarism at: https://www.ox.ac.uk/students/academic/guidance/skills?wssl=1 The Dissertation I am submitting is entirely my own work except where otherwise indicated.
-It has not been submitted, either partially or in full, either for this Honour School or qualification or for another Honour School or qualification of this University (except where the Special Regulations for the subject permit this) 2 , or for a qualification at any other institution.
-I have clearly indicated the presence of all material I have quoted from other sources, including any diagrams, charts, tables or graphs.
-I have clearly indicated the presence of all paraphrased material with appropriate references.
-I have acknowledged appropriately any assistance I have received in addition to that provided by my supervisor(s).
-I have not copied from the work of any other candidate.
-I have not used the services of any agency providing specimen, model or ghostwritten work in the preparation of this Dissertation.
-(See also section 2.4 of Statute XI on University Discipline under which members of the University are prohibited from providing material of this nature for candidates in examinations at this University or elsewhere: https://governance.admin.ox.ac.uk/legislation/statute-xi-university-discipline-0).
-I agree to retain an electronic copy of this work until the publication of my final examination result, except where submission in hand-written format is permitted.
-I agree to make any s my word count or to d ble to the exa aminers should it be necessary to confirm WORD COUNT: Average number of words/page: Number o f This average page is based on page(s) of my Dissertation on Candidate's signature: Date:
+- I have read and understood the University's disciplinary regulations concerning conduct in examinations and, in particular, the regulations on plagiarism (The University Student Handbook Section 7.7).
+I have read and understood the Education Committee's information and guidance on academic good practice and plagiarism.
+The Dissertation I am submitting is entirely my own work except where otherwise indicated.
+It has not been submitted, either partially or in full, either for this Honour School or qualification or for another Honour School or qualification of this University (except where the Special Regulations for - another Honour School or qualification of this University (except where the Special Regulations for the subject permit this8), or for a qualification at any other institution. - □ I have clearly indicated the presence of all material I have quoted from other sources, including any diagrams, charts, tables or graphs. - □ I have clearly indicated the presence of all paraphrased material with appropriate references. - □ I have acknowledged appropriately any assistance I have received in addition to that provided by my supervisor(s). - □ I have not copied from the work of any other candidate. - I have not used the services of any agency providing specimen, model or ghost-written work, or unauthorised artificial intelligence in the preparation of this thesis/dissertation/extended essay/assignment/project/other submitted work.
+See also section 2.4 of Statute XI on University Discipline under which members of the University are prohibited from providing material of this nature for candidates in examinations at this University or elsewhere.
+Sections 3 and 4 of Proctors' Regulations 1 of 2003 dealing with unauthorised use of AI, also apply. - □ I agree to retain an electronic copy of this work until the publication of my final examination result, except where submission in hand-written format is permitted. - □ I agree to make any such electronic copy available to the examiners should it be necessary to confirm my word count or to check for plagiarism.

+Candidate signature: Date:

-Please type your answers, including your signature if you do not have an electronic version, then check the boxes by clicking on them.
-Return the completed form by email to msced@admin.qeh.ox.ac.uk from your University email address by 12 noon, Monday week 5 Trinity term (22 May 2023).
+Please return the completed form by email to msced-admin@qeh.ox.ac.uk from your University email address by 12 noon, Monday Week 5 (20 May 2024)